-Pharmacy students are assigned a CPHS faculty member as their advisor and mentor.
+Pharmacy students are assigned a CPHS faculty member as their faculty mentor.

-Purpose and Objectives of Advising Program
+Purpose and Objectives of Blended Advising Model

-The CPHS advising program seeks to support the mission of Drake University and the Health Sciences program in the provision of a student-centered learning environment.
-The CPHS advising program personnel include the faculty advisor and the Office of Student Affairs & Enrollment Management.
-Through this team, students have multiple sources of information to address questions related to the Drake Curriculum and Pharmacy curricular objectives.
-An individual educational plan will be developed by the student with input from the faculty advisor and CPHS Office of Student Affairs & Enrollment Management.
+The CPHS blended advising model seeks to support the mission of Drake University and the Health Sciences program in the provision of a student-centered learning environment.
+This academic care team includes the faculty mentor and the Office of Student Affairs.
+Through the model, students have multiple sources of information to address questions related to the PharmD curricular objectives and their professional goals.
+An individual educational plan will be developed by the student with input from the faculty mentor and CPHS Office of Student Affairs.
 The development of the plan will seek to achieve the following: